afexdevteam/backend-dev-test/README.md

    c.
 Write/Configure API endpoints to fetch client (including their wallet balance) N:B You are to design an appropriate frontend for task in a & b above
 3. Set-up a web socket for the client wallet model
+4. Write a background task that populates the Client model with users from this [endpoint](https://62c2c06cff594c656764970a.mockapi.io/users).
+This task should run every hour.

 \*\*\* Optional